tschleuss/mocker-js/README.md

 const model = ChildModel.create();
 ```

-### Generating consistent mock Users
+## Generating consistent mock Users

-Sometimes you need you generated mock object to be the same on each test, instead of having it being randomly generated, for example, for snapshopt testing.
+Sometimes you want your mocked object to be the same across multiple test runs, like for snapshopt testing.

 ```js
 import { UserFactory } from 'my/factory/of/user';